-You can mix it up and focus on strength on compound exercises like the squat, deadlift and bench press and on building muscle on smaller exercises like dips, curls and calve raises.
+You can mix it up and focus on strength with compound exercises like the squat, deadlift, and bench press and on building muscle with smaller exercises like dips, curls, and calve raises.

 The term progressive overload refers to progressively increasing the difficulty of the exercises in order to get stronger.
 This is probably one of the most important aspects of any workout program.